 The CCLT is a non-profit corporation, with a board of directors that is appointed by the Mayor with Chicago City Council consent.
 Meetings are held at City Hall, 121 N. La Salle St., #1003A.
 The Land Trust operates citywide and is administered and staffed by the Chicago Department of Planning and Development.
 Once the CCLT acquires 200 homes, one-third of the Board will consist of CCLT homeowners.

 Bruce Gottschall, President

-The CCLT Board meets on the first Thursday of every month for 2014.
+The CCLT Board meets on the first Thursday of every other month for 2014.

 Committees of the Board meet in Room 1006-C at City Hall: